dattalab-6-cam/multicamera_acquisition/README.md

 wget https://raw.githubusercontent.com/microsoft/Azure-Kinect-Sensor-SDK/develop/scripts/99-k4a.rules
 sudo mv 99-k4a.rules /etc/udev/rules.d/
 ```
-Plug a Kinect Azure camera into the computer and run `k4aviewer` from the terminal to check the device is discoverable.

 If you are using Ubuntu 22.04, you will need to run the following lines to ensure the drivers and packages are in the correct location.
 ```